Why Chinese sellers need German VAT (fast)

 Document translation and Apostille: the real timeline driver

-For Chinese sellers, the timeline bottleneck is rarely the Finanzamt — it's obtaining sworn German translations of Chinese corporate documents, and in some cases, Apostille or consular legalization.
+For Chinese sellers, the timeline bottleneck is rarely the tax office, it's obtaining sworn German translations of Chinese corporate documents, and in some cases, Apostille or consular legalization.
 Typical timeline breakdown:

 - Document gathering in China: 2–4 weeks (business license certified copy, passport notarizations)